West Gate Tunnel

 - major new cycling and walking paths and open space

-We are delivering this project in partnership with the Victorian Government and CPB contractors John Holland Joint Venture.
+We are delivering this project in partnership with the Victorian Government and the CPB contractors John Holland Joint Venture.

 We are currently working with our contractors to achieve sustainability ratings on the project from the Infrastructure Sustainability Council of Australia.